 **The three first-year studio courses — Drawing/Imaging, Space/Materiality, and Time — can be taken in any sequence, two in the fall semester and one in the spring.

-Program alumni work in range of positions, from motion graphics to commercial illustration to education, for leading firms including the ones shown below.
+Program alumni work in a range of fields, from motion graphics to commercial illustration to education, for leading firms and organizations including the ones shown below.

 Peter de Sève

 Sun Min Kim

 Illustrator of the Fancy Nancy books (New York Times bestsellers)

 David E. Stein

 All applicants are required to apply online using the